 - In reality

 Sum up the conclusion

 This paragraph signals the end of the persuasive essay.
 Want to know how to write a stellar conclusion?
 First, don’t introduce any new information.
 The cardinal rule of conclusion paragraphs is this: only discuss what’s already in the paper.
 Begin by restating the thesis; this reminds the audience about the essay’s goals and purpose.
 Next, review the main points covered in the body paragraphs.

 Finally, here’s where the persuasive essay is a bit different than other academic essays: the call to action.
-In a persuasive essay, the conclusion should offer a call to action; if the reader agrees with the writer’s thesis than he or she should be willing to take some form of action.
+In a persuasive essay, the conclusion should offer a call to action; if the reader agrees with the writer’s thesis then he or she should be willing to take some form of action.
 Set forth a call to action before ending the essay.
-A call to action could be something as little as recycling or something larger such as calling a government representative and discussing a particular issue.

 3 Hints for a Great Conclusion